CoorpAcademy/components/packages/@coorpacademy-nova-icons/README.md

 ## Adding an icon

-- Open the Iconjar collection in the `third-party` folder or add a new one
+- Open the Iconjar collection that's in the `third-party` folder or add a new one
-- Drag and drop your SVG file into the collection (be careful of having a SVG without any custom color)
+- Drag and drop your SVG file into a collection (be careful of having a SVG without any custom color)
+- Export the new updated iconjar collection
-- Add the path into the `icons.js` file at root
+- Add the the brand new svg icon's path into `icons.js` file that's in root project
 - Generate the component using `yarn prepare`

 ## Usage